-\ These 3 items make up the Self-funding residential and nursing care heading for expenditure on the SOFA. \\The Property Services heading in 2015 included premises restructuring costs of £320,000, which have increased the central support costs allocations to other headings for that year.
+^{} These 3 items make up the Self-funding residential and nursing care heading for expenditure on the SOFA.
+The Property Services heading in 2015 included premises restructuring costs of £320,000, which have increased the

 7 Trustees and Staff

 Trustees are not remunerated.
 Refreshments and reimbursement of travel expenses for 2 of the Trustees attending meetings amounted to £1,726 (2015 - £2,274)